katehret/compinion/Scripts/countFeat.md

 * the paths to the feature lists are hard-coded according to the hierarchy of the folder [Subjectivity](compinion/Subjectivity) where all lists are stored.
 Do not change the hierarchy of this folder.

-* the script should be placed
+* the script itself should be placed in the same directory as the Subjectivity folder.

 To run the script from the command line use python3.x as follows: